There is an old saying, “Change is as good as a holiday.” But could it also be that a holiday is a good change?

-- It can help us become more productive especially in the days leading up to when we are due to travel.
+- It can help us become more productive especially in the days leading up to when we’re due to travel.

-- It make us manage our life better which can include managing our schedule, managing our finances and managing our exercise and diet.
+- It makes us manage our life better which can include managing our schedule, managing our finances and managing our exercise and diet.

-In addition to the health benefits, travelling also can improve how we view life, which in turn, can help us design our lives around the things or activities that really matter to us.
+Besides the health benefits, travelling also can improve how we view life, which can help us design our lives around the things or activities that really matter to us.

 One of my most memorable travelling experiences was when I travelled to India for the first time.
 Having read about and seen images or movies about India, I had thoughts around what I would see and experience while I was there.
-Having the opportunity to spend three weeks there confirmed some of the things I related to India from the culture, sights and sounds, and the friendliness of the people.
+Spending three weeks there confirmed things I related to India from the culture, sights and sounds, and the friendliness of the people.

-Not only did the experience I had in India exceed my expectations, it increased my desire to return and make a contribution in any way I can.
-I would not have had this new desire form had I not travelled to India and experienced how life is there first.
+Not only did the experience I had in India exceed my expectations, it increased my desire to return and contribute in any way I can.
+I wouldn’t have had this new desire form had I not travelled to India and experienced how life is there first.

 Here are five reasons why travelling will improve our outlook on life and support us in creating the quality of life we want to have.

-- You will appreciate the life you do have.
+- You will appreciate the life you have.
 We sometimes forget how fortunate we are to have the quality of life we have.
 Having access to clean running water, electricity or food daily is a luxury many people do not have.
-The things we tend to whine and complain about on a regular basis will no longer be all that bad once we acknowledge that others do not have as much as we do.
+The things we whine and complain about regularly will no longer be all that bad once we acknowledge others don’t have as much as we do.

 - You will want to contribute more.
-Ultimately, our greatest joy in life comes when we are doing something beyond ourselves — serving others and making a difference.
-Organisations such as Pencils of Promise, Unstoppable Foundation and World Teacher Aid are some examples of people who’ve decided to make a bigger contribution in the world after experiencing what life was like in other countries.
+Ultimately, our greatest joy in life comes when we’re doing something beyond ourselves — serving others and making a difference.
+Organisations such as Pencils of Promise, Unstoppable Foundation and World Teacher Aid are examples of people who’ve made a bigger contribution in the world after experiencing what life was like in other countries.

 - You will be taken out of what you’re familiar or comfortable with.
-It has often been said that if we want to learn more about ourselves or another person, then we should travel abroad.
+It’s often been said if we want to learn more about ourselves or another person, we should travel abroad.
 Why?
-It’s because once we’re outside what we are familiar with, we will be required to respond differently to situations we find ourselves in.
-While we may experience discomfort, we will be much stronger and better off for having had those uncomfortable experiences.
+It’s because once we’re outside what we’re familiar with, we’ll be required to respond differently to situations we find ourselves in.
+While we may experience discomfort, we’ll be much stronger and better off for having had those uncomfortable experiences.